-A recent study of 2,107 doctors across five hospital sites in the U.K. found that 98.9 percent own a smartphone, with just over a third of them using web-based messaging apps to send clinical information.
-Yet, a survey published in the Journal of Hospital Medicine reported that only 27 percent of respondents said their organization had implemented a secure messaging application and only seven percent said most clinicians were using a hospital-issued messaging app.
+A recent study of 2,107 doctors across five hospital sites in the UK found that 98.9 percent own a smartphone with just over a third of them using web-based messaging apps to send clinical information (www.innovations.bmj.com).
+While a survey, published in the Journal of Hospital Medicine, found that only 27 percent of respondents said their organization had implemented a secure messaging application and only seven percent said most clinicians were using a hospital-issued messaging app(www.journalofhospitalmedicine.com).

 These surveys show a clear demand for the integration of mobile technology into workflows.
 However, they also expose significant risks.
-Consumer-grade instant-messaging apps, like Whatsapp or Facebook, which are being utilized within healthcare organizations, may be convenient and accessible, but they also come with a number of risks, including:
+Consumer grade instant-messaging apps, like Whatsapp or Facebook, which are being utilised within healthcare organisations, may be convenient and accessible but they also come with a number of risks including;

-- Patient privacy.
-Consumer messaging applications are built for communication between friends and not the sharing of confidential patient information.
-There’s always the potential that if a clinician loses their phone, or has it stolen or hacked, then people could discover these messages.
+Patient privacy: Consumer messaging applications are built for communication between friends and not the sharing of confidential patient information.
+There’s always the potential that if a clinician loses or has their phone stolen or hacked then, people could discover these messages.
 A lot of consumer-facing apps, like WhatsApp and Facebook Messenger, have encryption built in but don’t have password protection on the apps.
-This means that if you know the password to, or can get into, a phone, then you can access all of the messages.
+This means that if you know the password to, or can get into, a phone then you can access all of the messages.
 A robust mobile health IT app needs to have extra layers of security so that once you log into your phone and go to the app, you should be prompted for a password specifically for that app or encounter a multi-factor authentication process.

-- Lack of upkeep.
-One of the great features of social media is the ability to communicate with groups easily, though in a clinical setting this can result in issues.
-If groups and mass communication aren’t managed well then clinicians, whose viewing permissions may have changed, could see and download anything posted within the group.
+Lack of upkeep: One of the great features of social media is the ability to communicate with groups easily, though in a clinical setting this can result in issues.
+If groups and mass communication aren’t managed well then clinicians, who’s viewing permissions may have changed, could see and download anything posted within the group.

-These fairly obvious risks can have a significant financial impact on a provider.
-Lapses in IT security and breaches in digital medical information have already led to numerous organizations around the world being penalized hundreds of thousands of dollars.
-While there are numerous benefits to using communication apps within a healthcare organization, there needs to be an emphasis on the use of hospital-issued messaging apps, as well as the protection of mobile data and strict BYOD policies.
+These fairly obvious risks can have significant financial impact on a provider and breaches in digital medical information have already led to numerous organisations around the world being penalised hundreds of thousands of dollars for lapses in IT security.
+While there are numerous benefits to using communication apps within a healthcare organisation, there needs to be an emphasis on the use of hospital-issued messaging apps, as well as the protection of mobile data and strict BYOD policies.